taw00/element-rpm/README.md

 _Riot messaging client packaged (RPMs) for Fedora, CentOS, Red Hat Enterprise Linux, and OpenSuse_

+> NOTE: As of v1.2.3, v1.2.4, Riot for RHEL and SUSE are breaking at the moment.
+Not sure why.
+Please be patient.

 Riot is a client implementing the matrix protocol enabling decentralized, secure messaging for collaborative groups.
 It's a great client, but it needed RPM packages built for the Red Hat family of linux operating systems.
 So... here they be!

 _**What is Riot (and Matrix)?**_ In short, Riot is an open source, decentralized, end-to-end encrypted team collaboration platform who's often compared to IRC, Rocket Chat, Mattermost, Slack, etc.